OHDSI/Achilles/README.md

 What Achilles calls an *analysis* (a pre-computation for a given dataset), the term used by DQC would be *measure*

 Some Heel Rules take advantage of derived measures.
 A feature of Heel introduced since version 1.4.
 A *derived measure* is a result of an SQL query that takes Achilles analyses as input.
 It is simply a different view of the precomputations that has some advantage to be materialized.
-The logic for computing a derived measures can be viewed in the `AchillesHeel_v5.sql` file.
+The logic for computing a derived measures can be viewed in (TODOAL) (was in `AchillesHeel_v5.sql` file).

-Overview of derived measures can be seen in file `derived_analysis_details.csv`.
+Overview of derived measures can be seen in [CSV file here](inst/csv/heel/heel_results_derived_details.csv).

 For possible future flexible setting of Achilles Heel rule thresholds, some Heel rules are split into two phase approach.
 First, a derived measure is computed and the result is stored in a separate table `ACHILLES_RESULTS_DERIVED`.
 A Heel rule logic is than made simpler by a simple comparison whether a derived measure is over a threshold.
-A link between which rules use which pre-computation is available in file `inst\csv\achilles_rule.csv` (see column `linked_measure`).
+A link between which rules use which pre-computation is available in [CSV file here](inst/csv/heel/heel_rules_all.csv)  (previously was in `inst\csv\achilles_rule.csv`) (see column `linked_measure`).

 # Heel Rules

-Rules are classified into `CDM conformance` rules and `DQ` rules (see column `rule_type` in the rule CSV file).
+Rules are classified into `CDM conformance` rules and `DQ` rules - see column `rule_type` in the [CSV file here](inst/csv/heel/heel_rules_all.csv).

 Some Heel rules can be generalized to non-OMOP datasets.
 Other rules are dependant on OMOP concept ids and a translation of the code to other CDMs would be needed (for example rule with `rule_id` of `29` uses OMOP specific concept;concept 195075).